Senate Dems: Republicans’ words aren’t enough to address police brutality, racial justice

-WASHINGTON, D.C.
-(Nexstar) – On Thursday, Senate Democrats stood in the halls of U.S. Capitol in silence for eight minutes and 46 seconds.
+WASHINGTON (Nexstar) – Senate Democrats on Thursday stood in the halls of U.S. Capitol in silence for eight minutes and 46 seconds.

-“[It’s] the length of time that the white police officer in Minneapolis pressed his knee on George Floyd’s neck,” says Senate Minority Leader Chuck Schumer.
+“[It’s] the length of time that the white police officer in Minneapolis pressed his knee on George Floyd’s neck,” said Senate Minority Leader Chuck Schumer.

 But he says a moment of solidarity is no substitute for real action.